parker45/twitterprojpt2/STYLE.md

 # Style Guidelines

-The following style guidelines should be followed to ensure readabilty and reduce the probability of bugs.
+The following style guidelines should be followed to ensure readability and reduce the probability of bugs.

 ## Use === and !== instead of == and !=
 > It is considered good practice to use the type-safe equality operators `===` and `!==` instead of their regular counterparts `==` and `!=`.